VoidRunner87/mydu_pve_mod/README.md

 * ~~Enhanced/Scriptable Wreck Experience~~
 * ~~NPCs that Shoot Back and have scriptable behaviors~~
-* Factions and Influence - Like Elite Dangerous
+* Factions and Influence - Like Elite Dangerous BGS
 * User Interface
 * Second Pass on NPCs and Wreck Experience